rsksmart/rif-scheduler-contracts/README.md

 ### Deploy on RSK Testnet

 First create a `.secret` file with a mnemonic phrase.
-You can create one here https://iancoleman.io/bip39/ (do not use this on production)
+You can create one here https://iancoleman.io/bip39/ (do not use this on production), and get funds in [RSK Testnet faucet](https:/faucet.rsk.co)

 Then run